DevMike42/README_Generator/README.md

   To run tests, run the following command:

   ```
-  npm test
+  test
   ```

+  ## Questions

-  If you have any questions about this repo, open an issue or contact me directly at mike@mike.com.
-You can find more of my work at [undefined](https://github.com/undefined).
+  If you have any questions about this repo, open an issue or contact me directly at mike@sddeveloper.io.
+You can find more of my work at [DevMike42](https://github.com/DevMike42).